-The new construction revolution… and pollution
+The new construction revolution and pollution

 Successive local governments have failed in the task to take care of the state’s biggest earning industry: tourism.
-Huge drifts of trash lie at the roadsides because there’s simply nowhere to dispose of them.
+Huge drifts of trash lie at the roadsides because there’s simply nowhere to dispose them.
 A lot of beaches are also filthy, soaked in oil discharged by tankers off the coast and there’s broken glass everywhere.
 The chief minister, who pledged to rid Goa of garbage, has now promised that three rubbish treatment plants will be open the next year.
 However, most of these projects exist only on paper and there have been a lot of empty worded promises in the past.
-Additionally, numerous mining projects have stripped a lot of lands and gave it a rust-red color, which is very unpleasant when the wind starts carrying it around.
+Additionally, numerous mining projects have stripped a lot of land and gave it a rust-red color, which is very unpleasant when the wind starts carrying it around.

 Villas in the villages are being demolished to build luxury apartment complexes.
 The required sand is drained from the rivers, while the water is drained from the wells.
 Parts like Anjuna and Vagator are changing their appearance with the speed of light.
-The most recent construction project is the “Eco-tourism” development of the ecologically fragile area around Chapora River.
-Ferry terminals and a tourist village are being built, as well as marinas, hotels, an adventure sports islands etc. The environment is basically being sacrificed over low-quality, pack-em-in resorts.
+The most recent construction project is the ‘Eco-tourism’ development of the ecologically fragile area around Chapora River.
+Ferry terminals and a tourist village are being built, as well as marinas, hotels, adventure sports islands, etc. The environment is basically being sacrificed over low-quality, pack-em-in resorts.

 But the truth is, Goa doesn’t need any of that.
 People go there for its image of a laid-back place and a place where you can really rest and relax away from the pollution and construction revolution of the rest of the country.
 Goa is the smallest state and it already has twice more tourists then it has residents.
 So, I can’t help but feel that the local government is trying to do too much with the limited resources they have.

-Drugs and prostitution… and all the consequences
+Drugs and prostitution and all the consequences

-The local government had a plan to make Goa less attractive for budget travelers and hippies.
+The local government had a plan to make Goa less attractive for solo travelers and hippies.
 And they succeeded.
 The hippies are disappearing from Goa.
 The number of tourists remains more or less the same, but the number of international tourists keeps decreasing sharply, while the number of domestic tourists is increasing rapidly.
 So the local government managed to ‘kick out’ the hippies, but the high-end tourists are still nowhere to be found.

 India News Network reports that the total number of international tourists dropped by 20% in the past couple of years.
 57,000 international tourists arrived between October and December in 2016, while the number for the same period in 2015 was 82,000.
 Fewer Russians and Brits visit Goa and even the ones they do, say they don’t want to visit again.